 After the touch up work , I reconsidered my approach.
 I followed all the cleanliness instructions and for the first week I substituted cocoa butter for the petroleum gunk.
 I warmed a few pieces of cocoa butter in my fingers until it was soft enough to apply easily.

-It's important to follow those instructions on cleanliness, wrapping and more, but some cocoa butter and Calendula Cream works even better than petroleum.
+It's extremely important to follow instructions on tattoo cleanliness, wrapping and more, but in my experience the cream worked even better than the recommended petroleum product.